VieVaWaldi/dh_pipeline/README.md

 - The directory `tests` mirrors the `src` directory
 - Run all tests like this: `python -m unittest discover tests`

+## Notes

+- Because of Airflow dependencies we have to use SQLAlchemy <2.0

 ## Development Guidelines

 - Use type hints always, for function parameters, return values and all member variables.